jdkram/scientometric-api-handler/README.md

 ## TODO ##

-- [ ] Aim for a command line interface which takes a .csv of PMIDs as input alongside flags for each API to call
+- [x] Aim for a command line interface which takes a .csv of PMIDs as input alongside flags for each API to call

-> sah input_pmids.csv -ae

 - [ ] Look in to citations - can we pull in the complete list of citations?
 - [ ] Completely refactor
-    - [ ] Command line interface (in bin, read Pickaxe first)
+    - [x] Command line interface (in bin, read Pickaxe first)
 - [ ] Catch errors with URL handling
 - [ ] Raise errors if PMIDs aren't valid

-### Testing ###

-- [ ] Create exemplar output from each API to use for testing

 ### Sample search strings ###